-There are three ways to have your messages delivered to the Primary tab.
-However, they're dependent upon your recipient.
+That said, there are three ways to have your messages delivered to the Primary tab.
+However, they are dependent upon your recipient:

 - Your recipient adds your From address to their contact list.
 If the contact is in the address book, Gmail will override the promotional email configuration and drop them into the Primary tab.

 - Your recipient moves the email into the Primary tab.
 If the contact moves the email from the Promotional tab into the Primary tab, subsequent emails will follow suit and will be inboxed there.